es-tooling/module-replacements/docs/modules/glob.md

 }
 ```

+Note that Node's built-in `glob` is more minimal and does not support negation patterns or fine-grained options like setting a max depth out of the box.

 ## `fdir`

 [`fdir`](https://github.com/thecodrr/fdir/) offers similar functionality but through a different API (and `tinyglobby` is actually built on top of it).